alexec/www.alexecollins.com/source/2016-03-20-developing-with-docker-building-patterns.html.md

 If you want to build an image that is not on a supported language stack, then you'll need to roll your own, starting with a **distro**, and then using a **package manager** to add any dependencies you need.

-Linux always contains a package manager, we can build a similar images to the Java image above using it by starting with Ubuntu:
+Linux always contains a package manager, we can build a similar images to the Java base image used above by starting with Ubuntu:

 ~~~Dockerfile
 FROM ubuntu:15.10